September 5, 2017,

 February 9, 2017 (Day -2)

-Aphresis day, this is how blood will be taken from me and stem cells separated and kept in refrigeration until Day 0 (zero).
+Apheresis day, this is how blood will be taken from me and stem cells separated and kept in refrigeration until Day 0 (zero).
 Stem cells counted before we can start chemo, our whole group passed!
 I needed 50 million and got 107 million!
 I get chemo!
 Even though I didn’t feel great in the morning I started feeling better and we went to eat while they were counting our stem cells.
-Dr. Priesca said that my headaches seemed to be caused by the Filgrastrim shots we received, all my bone pain was in my skull.
+Dr. Priesca said that my headaches seemed to be caused by the Filgrastim shots we received, all my bone pain was in my skull.
 I did not hurt anywhere else.
 Those are my stem cells!
 In this room it feels like we are sitting on top of a giant motor of a car, you can hear an engine and feel the vibration!

 February 8, 2017 (Day -3)